CCI-Tools/cate-desktop/README.md

     $ npm install

 The project `cate-desktop` is programmed in [TypeScript](https://www.typescriptlang.org/).
 Therefore all TypeScript sources must be compiled to JavaScript first.
 This step is required if there are any changes during a `git pull` command (see above).

     $ npm run compile

-To finally run the application:
+To finally run the Cate Desktop application, make sure Cate WebAPI service is up and running (see above) and type

     $ npm start

+### Cate Desktop Development

 The following commands are of interest for developers.